 If the minister does not provide a satisfactory explanation, the senator may move a motion without notice relating to the minister’s failure to provide either an answer or an explanation.
 One of the motions that may be moved is a motion requiring the tabling on a specified date of an answer to the question.

-Similar provisions apply to questions taken on notice during estimates hearings which remain unanswered for 30 days or more after the day set by the relevant committee for answering questions.
+Similar provisions apply to questions taken on notice during estimates hearings which remain unanswered after the day set by the relevant committee for answering questions.

 For more information see Brief Guide No. 6—Questions.

 A document may be tabled by leave of the Senate: that is, where no senator present objects to its being tabled.
 This is the procedure most often used by senators seeking to table documents they have in their possession.

 The practice is that the document is shown to the duty minister, party leaders or whips, and to any independent senators present in the chamber, before leave is sought.
 Any senator may object to the granting of leave, in which case the document may not be tabled.

 Where leave is refused a senator may wish to move a motion to suspend standing orders to enable a motion for the tabling of the document to be moved.
 This is normally done using a contingent notice of motion in the following terms:

 To move (contingent on any senator being refused leave to table a document in the Senate)—That so much of the standing orders be suspended as would prevent the senator moving that the document be tabled.